Georgia Truck Accident Lawyer

 Types of Commercial Vehicle Accidents

-Commercial vehicle accidents can involve a range of traffic collisions and various circumstances, but all share the commonality of involving vehicles that are used for commercial purposes.
+Commercial vehicle accidents can involve a range of circumstances, but all share the commonality of involving vehicles that are used for commercial purposes.

 Common commercial vehicle accidents include:

 - Truck accidents (box trucks, delivery trucks, flatbed trucks, tractor-trailers, semi trucks, etc.)

 - Garbage trucks and other public utility vehicles